 Alternatives to CreditLadder

 Making rent count towards your credit score may seem like a fairly obvious thing to implement, but it’s actually very new.
-The TransUnion credit reference agency doesn’t have anything like that in place, so Experian’s Rental Exchange and CreditLadder reporting to Equifax are pretty much the only options for now.
+For now, only CreditLadder reports rent payments to all 3 biggest CRAs in the UK.

-However, instead of self-reporting through CreditLadder, you can also ask your landlord to report directly to the Experian’s Rental Exchange scheme for you.
+However, instead of self-reporting through CreditLadder, you can also ask your landlord to report directly to Experian’s Rental Exchange scheme for you.
 Council or social housing tenants can do it, and so can private tenants if their landlord or agency manages at least 500 properties.

 The other option for self-reporting is another startup called Canopy.
 It reports your rent payments to the Rental Exchange too, while also building a “digital rental profile” that allows you to instantly prove to potential landlords you can afford the rent, making reference and affordability checks way quicker.
 CreditLadder is planning a similar service, but it hasn’t launched yet.